A manifestation of order and beauty in nature is called symmetry.

 The dawn of particle physics

-The story begins at the end of the 19th century, when Thomson discovered the electron at the Cavendish Laboratory of Cambridge University in 1897.
+The story of particle physics begins at the end of the 19th century, when Thomson discovered the electron at the Cavendish Laboratory of Cambridge University in 1897.

 A few years later, Geiger and Marsden, under the supervision of Rutherford, carried out a series of experiments to clarify the structure of the atom.